cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 encodes this information in a Cilium-specific IPv4 option or IPv6 Destination Option extension header at the cost of advertising a lower MTU.
 For TCP services, Cilium only encodes the service IP/port for the SYN packet, but not subsequent ones.
-The latter also allows to operate Cilium in a hybrid mode as detailed in the next subsection where DSR is used for TCP and SNAT for UDP in order to avoid an otherwise needed MTU reduction.
+The latter also allows to operate Cilium in a hybrid mode as detailed in the later subsection where DSR is used for TCP and SNAT for UDP in order to avoid an otherwise needed MTU reduction.

-Note that usage of DSR mode might not work in some public cloud provider environments due to the Cilium-specific IP options that could be dropped by an underlying fabric.
+Note that usage of DSR mode with IP option might not work in some public cloud provider environments due to the Cilium-specific IP options that could be dropped by an underlying fabric.
 Therefore, in case of connectivity issues to services where backends are located on a remote node from the node that is processing the given NodePort request, it is advised to first check whether the NodePort request actually arrived on the node containing the backend.
-If this was not the case, then switching back to the default SNAT mode would be advised as a workaround.
+If this was not the case, then either switching to DSR with IPIP which will be described in the later sections, or switching back to the default SNAT mode would be advised as a workaround.

 Also, in some public cloud provider environments, which implement a source /